 Of all unbuilt or half-built service stations, there doesn't seem to be one which has been considered more times than Meon.
 Every couple of years in the 1970s and 1980s, documents would point out that a service area would be built here soon, subject to local environmental concerns.

 In 1990 a programme to reduce the gaps between existing services put Meon Valley back on the cards, but nothing came of it.
 In 1998 Hampshire County Council said it was still being held in reserve and they would support it being used.
-In 2001 Esso were then granted planning permission to build a large service area here, with the council claiming there was no proven need for it at the moment, and also citing road safety and noise concerns.
+In 1999 Esso were refused planning permission to build a large service area here, with the council claiming there was no proven need for it at the moment, and also citing road safety and noise concerns.
 In 2001 permission was granted but Esso chose not to use it.
 This was designed by the same architect who designed Norton Canes services.

 Growth at the ports at Portsmouth and Southampton meant that in 2010 the Highways Agency and Hampshire County Council were hoping to address problems with a lack of HGV parking along the M27 corridor, and one of the options being considered is a new service area, the ideal spark to bring back the planned services.
 However, local political concerns about the amount of new development is likely to scupper any large-scale ideas here.